 Although this was an easy walk, it was anything but easy getting here….It should in theory be easy, but times have changed.
 You see, I am relying on public transport right now, so would be getting the Dartmoor Explorer in and out.
 Due to sickness and staff shortages, the Dartmoor Explorer was frequently cancelled.
 Today was my 3rd attempt, and I finally got here.
 You can read a bit more about my troubles on the Drakes Trail walk.
 See tips for more details on how to plan better than I did.

-Logistics for the Princetown railway walk to King’s Tor and Foggintor Quarry
+Logistics for the Princetown Railway walk to King’s Tor

 - Start/Finish: Princetown